ombulabs/blog/_posts/2020-04-18-methods-arguments-ruby-bart3.markdown

 ## Partially Applied Methods

 We may have a process that does multiple calls to one method using mostly the same arguments and only changes some of them.
-To refactor those calls we can use the concept of functions (or methods) generators.
+To refactor those calls we can use the concept of function (or method) generators.
 The idea is to get our method, apply only some arguments, and then have a new method that requires only the rest of the arguments that were not applied yet.

 Let's say we have a generic method to multiply two numbers: